microsud/dysbiosisR/README.md

 # dysbiosisR <img src="man/figures/logo.png" align="right" height="130"/>

-The *dysbiosisR* package is a collection of functions to calculate some common dysbiosis measures from microbiota profiling data.
+The *dysbiosisR* package is a collection of functions to calculate six dysbiosis measures from microbiota profiling data.
 The package currently supports microbiome data organized as phyloseq objects.